-Not knowing the cost of sale
+Not knowing the cost of the sale

 Not planning can lead to a nasty surprise at closing time.
 I’ve seen sales fall apart at the last minute because the seller wasn’t going to receive as much money as they thought.
-Whenever I sell a house I always assume 10% for cost of sale.
+Whenever I sell a house I always assume 10% of the cost of sale.
 It’s best to do a more thorough analysis by calculating each line item.
 The biggest expense is usually the loan payoff.

 Overpricing The Property

 This is where most sellers go wrong.
 They price their property based on emotional attachment or by the amount of money they think they’re entitled to after all expenses.
-Going by the tax-value is another mistake.
+Going by the tax value is another mistake.
 We all want to sell our properties for the most money possible but how many of us are willing to overpay when we go to buy another house?

 Adding the agent commissions on top of the purchase price

-There is a common misconception among For Sale By Owners that if an agent is brought into the transaction then the cost of the agent should be added on to the purchase price.
+There is a common misconception among For Sale By Owners that if an agent is brought into the transaction then the cost of the agent should be added to the purchase price.
 Remember, no one will buy a home for more than it is worth, and a bank will not loan on a property for more than appraised value.

 Not being on the same page with your partner or spouse

-I remember asking the sellers of a particular property about price and they each quoted me a different amount!
+I remember asking the sellers of a particular property about the price and they each quoted me a different amount!
 Be on the same page with regard to price, condition, and when you are planning on moving.
 Clear communication is key, especially when it comes time to negotiate.

 Not discounting for repairs

 This is a commonly overlooked detail when selling an older home.
 Have you done an inspection recently?
 What kind of repairs does the home need?
-Why would a buyer do all of that repair instead of just buying a brand new home?
+Why would a buyer do all of that repair instead of just buying a brand-new home?
 Homes that need repairs need to be discounted properly to provide enough incentive for a buyer.
-I think most sellers have difficulty putting themselves in the shoes of the buyer–even in a sellers market!
+I think most sellers have difficulty putting themselves in the shoes of the buyer–even in a seller’s market!

 Waiting, stalling, indecisiveness…

 This is especially damaging when a property is in distress.
 Many sellers wait till the last minute to call someone and discuss their options.
-Situations like pre-foreclosure, delinquent taxes, and major repair only get worse with time.
+Situations like pre-foreclosure, delinquent taxes, and major repairs only get worse with time.

 Accepting an offer solely on price